If you’re divorcing in the U.S. and have a child under 18, you are more than likely going to pay or receive child support going forward.

 This means your next step is to determine how much of the combined parental income each person earns.
 To do this, divide each person’s income by the total amount you and your co-parent earn.

-For example, our North Carolina mother makes $4,400 a month.
+In our example, the North Carolina mother makes $4,400 a month.
 She divides 4,400 by 8,000 and learns that she brings in 55 percent of the combined income.

-Our North Carolina father makes $3,600 a month, which comes out to 45 percent of the combined income.
+Our North Carolina father makes $3,600 a month, which is 45 per cent of the combined income.

 Now, multiply each parent’s percentage of the earnings (calculated in Step 2) by the basic support obligation (determined in Step 1).